dustmop/rasterjs/docs.md

 The number of internal clock ticks, equal to 1 per frame, at 60 frames a second.

-### TAU
+### TURN

-A mathematical constant representing the number of radians in the full rotation of a circle around a plane.
+A mathematical constant representing the number of radians in the full rotation around a plane, equivalent to 2PI or TAU, approximately 6.2831853.

 ## Color usage

 ```
-fillColor
-fillTrueColor
 setColor
 setTrueColor
 ```